twelveand0/bug-reports/README.md

 # bug-reports
-report bugs found by me
+reports of bugs found by me